davidfowl/BedrockFramework/README.md

 [Project Bedrock](https://github.com/aspnet/AspNetCore/issues/4772) is a set of .NET Core APIs for doing transport agnostic networking.
 In .NET Core 3.0 we've introduced some new abstractions as part of [Microsoft.AspNetCore.Connections.Abstractions](https://www.nuget.org/packages/Microsoft.AspNetCore.Connections.Abstractions) for client-server communication.

-## Presentation

 See the presentation [here](https://speakerdeck.com/davidfowl/project-bedrock)